 Tennessee Sports Betting Rules for NBA Bets

-Tennessee sports betting market is regulated by the Tennessee Sports Wagering Council (SWC) under the Tennessee Sports Gaming Act, signed into law in May 2019.
+Tennessee’s sports betting market is regulated by the Tennessee Sports Wagering Council (SWC) under the Tennessee Sports Gaming Act, signed into law in May 2019.
+You can read more in our guide to Tennessee sports betting regulations.

 The market launched November 1, 2020, as a mobile-only environment, meaning there are no retail sportsbooks anywhere in the state, so every Grizzlies bet is placed through a licensed app.